bgcasey/code_standards/README.md

 | └── reports/             | Reports and additional documents  |
 | **README.md**            | Project overview and instructions |

-A template repository can be found [here](https://github.com/bgcasey/rProject_template).
-It can be used to generate new GitHub repositories with the same directory structure.
-While the template repository is designed for rProjects, projects in other programming environments should maintain a similar structure.
+A template repository can be found [here](https://github.com/bgcasey/r_project_template).
+It can be used to generate new GitHub repositories with the above directory structure.
+While the template is designed for R projects, projects in other programming environments should maintain a similar directory structure.